PDMarschall/Portfolio_MauiNewsfeed/README.md

 # Portfolio_MauiNewsfeed

 A newsreader app for consuming select "DR Nyheder" RSS feeds while allowing the user to filter the contents of said feeds.
+Developed as part of a .NET Maui-course at  Dania Academy.

 Functional Requirements:
 - [x] Display RSS Feeds from DR Nyheder